 Ashley Cagle, Assistant Executive Director, Wake County Economic Development

-Ashley leads WCED’s comprehensive expansion, recruitment, and relocation efforts focused on four key market segments: Information Technology, Life Sciences, Cleantech, and Advanced Manufacturing.
-As a component of this, she also oversees WCED’s talent attraction, retention and cultivation strategy, largely anchored by our Work in the Triangle initiative.
+Ashley leads Wake County Economic Development’s comprehensive business expansion, recruitment, and relocation efforts focused on four key market segments: Information Technology, Life Sciences, Cleantech, and Advanced Manufacturing.
+As a component of this, she also oversees Wake County’s talent attraction, retention and pipeline strategy, focused on growing and recruiting highly skilled talent in the Triangle.

 Born and raised in Richmond County, NC on her parents' farm, Ashley holds a BA in Organizational Communications from UNC-Charlotte and a certificate in nonprofit management from Duke University.
-She loves living and working in Wake County because she is able to live in one place and work in another with easy commutes and endless opportunities for family-friendly activities.
+Ashley and her husband Andy moved to Holly Springs four years ago, and enjoy cheering on the Wolfpack and the Hurricanes with their three kids: Emma, Hall, and Eli.